 The Healthy Eating Index (HEI) is a measure of diet quality that can be used to assess compliance with the Dietary Guidelines for Americans.
-The HEI–2010 is the latest iteration; its predecessor is the HEI–2005.
+The HEI-2015 was recently introduced.
+There have been several prior versions, including the HEI–2010 and the HEI-2005; information and code to calculate the 2010 and 2005 scores from ASA24 data can be found below.
+SAS code and other resources related to the HEI-2015 will be posted as they become available.

-It is important to consider that an HEI score for an individual based on one or several days of intake data does not represent usual intake and that meeting dietary recommendations is meant to be achieved over time.
+It is important to consider that an HEI score at the individual or person level based on one or several days of intake data does not represent usual intake and that meeting dietary recommendations is meant to be achieved over time.

 The cup equivalents of total fruit summed over x days is divided by the total energy summed over the x days: